google/dart-neats/typed_sql/doc/06_joins.md

 ]);
 ```

-The equivalent SQL query for the above example would like:
+The equivalent SQL query for the above example would look like:
 ```sql
 SELECT
   employees.name,